coltonmorris/Calendar/README.md

 # Calendar
 A nice looking calendar app made in JavaScript.
 You can add events by clicking on a date.
-The event view sorts your events in chronological order for an easy to-do lists.
+The event view sorts your events in chronological order for an easy to-do list.
 I use Twitter Bootstrap for responsive css.

 #Screenshots
 Calendar page with events added. </br>